 During the site-visit, Molina discusses office documentation practices with the Provider or Provider's staff.
 This discussion includes a review of the forms and methods used to keep the information in a consistent manner and includes how the practice ensures confidentiality of records.
 Molina assesses one (1) medical/treatment record for the areas described in the Medical Record Keeping Practices section above.
-To ensure Member confidentiality, Molina reviews a "blinded" medical/treatment record of an actual record.
+To ensure Member confidentiality, Molina reviews a "blinded" medical/treatment record or a "model" record instead of an actual record